 To prevent antibiotic resistance worldwide, stopping the prescription of antibiotics to treat acne would be a step in the right direction.

-Tule Park, Co-Founder of Skin Diligent
+Tule Park, co-founder of Skin Diligent

 References: